 Oct 01, 2015 @ 09:05 PM | 1,518 Views

 A couple years ago, I crashed my dads Bob Martin Coyote.
 Shortly after, we got some styrofoam and plywood sheets, got some help from a couple members from SBSS (South Bay Soaring Society) and came up with these wings.
 Better airfoil.
 It's been a while but the project was resurrected!
 Putting on the leading edges.

 Like refined designs, high performance slope soaring, flying wing designs, and crash resilience?
 These people have some great looking high performance EPP wings, they answer your questions, shipping is quick, I would definitely buy more from them.
-(Forgot to mention: I got a 48 inch Half Pipe from them.
+I got a 48 inch Half Pipe from them.
 That thing flies so incredibly smooth and fast and penetrates ANY wind like nothing, it raised my standards for slope.
-It can also fly in the lowest wind despite being a lead sled!
+Mine can fly in 10 MPH and up wind on a 30º angle slope, comes alive in 25 MPH and is a complete blast in 45 MPH wind!
+No ballast needed.
 VERY efficient plank wing.
-Best flown on a big long slope with plenty of sprint space)
+Best flown on a big long slope with plenty of sprint space.

 I have had this plane since ~2012 and it's still my favorite plane now (Oct 2015).
 It had one crash.
 I took out a bush right at the trunk and to everyones surprise, it was perfectly fine and I tossed it back out! (that flag like thing is the "off plug" and charge port.
 That hole next to it is the bind port)